 Liquidity risk is the risk that The Elliott will be unable to fulfill its obligations on a timely basis or at a reasonable cost.
 The Elliott manages its liquidity risk by monitoring its operating requirements.
 The Elliott prepares budget and cash forecasts to ensure it has sufficient funds to fulfill its obligations.

 Accounts payable and accrued liabilities are generally due within 30 days of receipt of an invoice.

-The contractual maturities of revolving lease line of credit, long-term debt, capital leases and interest rate swaps are disclosed in notes 4, 5 and 6.
+The contractual maturities of long-term debt, capital leases and interest rate swaps are disclosed in notes 5 and 6.